MicrosoftDocs/minecraft-creator/creator/Documents/CreateAnimatedBlockTexture.md

     - **flipbook_texture.json**
   - manifest.json

-1. Open the resource pack from the [vanilla Minecraft sample packs](https://aka.ms/resourcepacktemplate).
+1. Open the resource pack from the [Vanilla Minecraft sample packs](https://aka.ms/resourcepacktemplate).

 2. Open the **textures** folder, then open the **blocks** folder.
 This is where the **.png** graphics files for blocks live.